groupdocs-viewer-cloud/groupdocs-viewer-cloud-android/README.md

 ## Get Started with GroupDocs.Viewer Cloud SDK for Android

-Create an account at [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) and get your application information for authentication.
+Create an account at [GroupDocs for Cloud](https://dashboard.groupdocs.cloud/#/apps) and get your application information for authentication.

 ### Installation